 The Institute for Clinical and Economic Review was established 13 years ago, and today it receives major funding from a private foundation and additional funding from private insurers.
 ICER methodology uses economic analysis to recommend a price at which an innovative drug provides market value.
 It also estimates whether a new drug or device is a better value than the next-best and currently available option.

 Health care costs are a concern.
 So are innovations that save human lives.
 In short, ICER affects whether innovations in care will reach patients by determining whether they meet the ICER-established value-based price benchmark and, accordingly, whether insurance will pay for them.

-“Value-based” can mean many things
+“Value-based” in healthcare can mean many things

 The term “value-based” is like “I’ll call you later.”
 It has multiple meanings.
 ICER describes its methodology in terms of analysis of a product’s medical efficacy and its economic value.
 The latter is assessed by how it affects long-term treatment outcomes.
 Put another way, it’s two-step process works like this.

 The first stage establishes care value, or how an innovation measures up to an existing and cheaper alternative, and its monetary cost per quality-adjusted life year, or QALY.